-Step 4 of the Tafila approach, identifying fatality thresholds for priority bird VECs, has not yet been undertaken as part of this process, but is planned to be undertaken in the near future and will be included in an updated version of the report.

-In step 5, mitigation measures and monitoring actions are proposed, to be adopted by the RSWE project, and others that are proposed to be undertaken collectively and collaboratively by all wind energy developers across the study area.
+Step 4 of the Tafila approach, identifying fatality thresholds for priority bird VECs, has resulted in identifying a zero-fatality threshold for ten of the priority species identified, whereas the remaining four had a threshold ranging from 10 to 100.
+In step 5, mitigation measures and monitoring actions are proposed, to be adopted by RSWE project, and others that are proposed to be undertaken collectively and collaboratively by all wind energy developers across the study area.
 These mitigation and monitoring actions focus on the potential impacts to the 14 priority VECs are based on industry good practice while building on the already existing experience of adaptive management at operational wind farms along the Gulf of Suez.